aloneguid/grey/docs/README.md

 - Supports High DPI out of the box.
 - Replaces default font with Roboto, and adds support for an icon font out of the box.
+- Completely stateless i.e. no widgets, state synchronisation and so on.

 ## Technical remarks